jonasjostmann/ddm-policy-iteration/README.md

 # Dynamic Decision Making in Energy Systems

+#### A solution approach for a simplified Energy System using Policy Iteration

 Since, Energy is an equally expensive and important good nowadays, it is crucial to optimize its utilization.
 Because energy prices are changing volatile, in some cases an energy storage is a good solution to overcome this issue and save money.
 The idea behind this approach is seems to be very simple: Energy is bought from the market when the prices are low and is stored in